pbtrre95/The_Nature_Of_Code/01_introduction/02_Random_Walker_with_9_outcomes/README.md

 This time the walker will have 9 unique potential outcomes.

-The only thing that changes is that for each step the walker takes we add a factor where the walker can go north, northeast,east,southeast,south,southwest,west,northwest -giving 9 potential outcomes.
-This is also randomly generated.
-The code largely stays the same except for this step:
+The only thing that changes is that for each step the walker takes we add a factor where the walker can go north, northeast,east,southeast,south,southwest,west,northwest or staying put -giving 9 potential outcomes.
+Each outcome will have the equal chance of happening or equal probability.
+9 outcomes each with an 11.1111% chance of happening.

+The walker can go in the X direction and Y direction at the same time, rather than one at a time (4 outcomes) like in the previous sketch.
+This function also occurs without the use of several if statements.

+Also to note is that the random function is not truly random.
+They are "pseudo-random" meaning that over time a pattern occurs where numbers not picked would be picked and results would even out.

 ```js
 function Walker() {